Emmerich am Rhein: History

-On 31 May 1233 Count Otto von Zutphen and Gelder became the royal of this prosperous city with the authorization of the Roman Emperor Frederick II and the German King Henry (VII).
+On 31 May 1233, Count Otto von Zutphen and Gelder became the royal of the city with the authorization of the Roman Emperor Frederick II and the German King Henry (VII).
 In 1371, Emmerich fell to the Duchy of Cleves, The town joined the Hanseatic League in 1407.
 In 1609, Cleves, and by extension Emmerich, became part of Brandenburg.
 In 1686, a commune of French Huguenots was founded in the town.
-In 1794 it was bombarded by the French under General Vandamme, and in 1806 it was assigned to the Duchy of Berg.
+In 1794, it was bombarded by the French under General Vandamme, and in 1806 it was assigned to the Duchy of Berg.
 It passed into the possession of Prussia in 1815.

-In 1856 the railway section Oberhausen-Arnhem, of the Cologne-Mindener Railway was opened.
+In 1856, the railway section Oberhausen-Arnhem of the Cologne-Mindener Railway was opened.

-Emmerich was 91% destroyed on 7 October 1944 as a strategic bombing target of the Oil Campaign of World War II.
+On 7 October 1944, 91% of Emmerich was destroyed as a strategic bombing target of the Oil Campaign of World War II.
 In 1949, Elten was annexed by the Netherlands until 1963.

-Since 1 February 2001 the city has officially been called Emmerich am Rhein, until then it was simply Emmerich.
+Since 1 February 2001, the city has officially been called Emmerich am Rhein, as until then it was simply known as Emmerich.

 On 28 November 2004 the four Catholic congregations of the city (St. Martini, St. Aldegundis, Heilig-Geist and Liebfrauen) combined to form the new city parish St. Christophorus.